HMS Vanguard and Le Triomphant submarine collision: Aftermath

 With the delayed acknowledgement of the accident, both the British and French ministries of defence were accused of attempting a cover-up of the collision.
 The delay in reporting the accident was also criticised in the international press.
 British MP Nick Harvey demanded an official inquiry into the issue.
-Kate Hudson, a member of the Communist Party of Britain who was chair of the Campaign for Nuclear Disarmament at the time, said, "The collision of two submarines, both with nuclear reactors and nuclear weapons onboard could have released vast amounts of radiation and scattered scores of nuclear warheads across the seabed".
 A government spokesman said that there "was no compromise to nuclear safety".

 Hervé Morin, France's Minister of Defence, said that they "face an extremely simple technological problem, which is that these submarines are not detectable".